BSCrumpton/Deadline2/README.md

 1. Add labels to the config screen, detailing what the calendar and dropdown are
 2. Clean up old code; remove unnecessary bits
 3. Submit addon to https://ankiweb.net/shared/addons/2.1
+4. clean up deck names on the add dialog.
+All items with 3 hierarchal levels should be pared down to 2 levels, to help reduce the width of the dropdown.